Srinagar Airport: Terminal

+The airport has an integrated passenger terminal for handling domestic and international passengers.
+Spread over an area of 19700 sqm, it has a capacity to handle 950 passengers at a time.
 The terminal is designed on the Himalayan theme and has a sloping roof to facilitate easier removal of snow.
-The terminal was constructed as a part of a larger expansion project at a cost of ₹1.3 billion, initiated by the Government of India, and was inaugurated on 14 February 2009.
-There are nine parking bays, with five connected by aerobridges to the terminal.
-In 2019, the authorities planned to construct a new airport terminal handling only international flights, with domestic flights operating from the older terminal.
-In September 2021, the Aviation Minister announced that the existing terminal will be expanded from the present 25000 m2 to 63000 m2 at a cost of ₹1500 crore.
-Other amenities include a food court, food outlets, handicraft shops, ATMs, currency exchanges, and WiFi.
+The terminal was constructed at a cost of ₹1.3 billion as a part of an expansion project in the mid 2000s and was inaugurated on 14 February 2009.
+There are nine parking bays with five connected by jet bridges to the terminal.

+In 2019, the authorities announced plans to construct a new airport terminal to handle only international flights with domestic flights operating from the older terminal.
+In September 2021, the aviation minister announced the expansion of the existing terminal to 63000 m2 at a cost of ₹15 billion.
+Other amenities include a food court, food outlets, handicraft shops, ATMs, and currency exchanges.